-The continued development and operation of the Juanicipio Project will use a significant amount of commodities, consumables and other materials.
+The continued development and operation of the Juanicipio Project will use significant amounts of commodities, consumables and other materials.
 Prices for steel, concrete, fuel and other materials, commodities and consumables required for mine development can be volatile and price changes can be substantial, occur over short periods of time and be affected by factors beyond control of the project operator.
 Higher costs for construction materials like steel and concrete, the impact of the Mexican peso exchange rate on various development inputs, or tighter supplies can affect the costs and timing of the project development.

 The continued development of the Juanicipio Project will also utilize significant amounts of large and small equipment that may be critical to the development, construction and operation of the project.
 Repeated and/or unexpected equipment failures and/or unavailability of equipment could cause interruptions or delays in the development and construction and could have a material adverse effect on the project costs and timeline.
+The foregoing may be exacerbated due to the impact of the COVID-19 pandemic, as access to equipment and essential inputs could be more difficult to obtain.

-Although Fresnillo has indicated that it now expects the Juanicipio plant to commence commissioning in Q4-2021 and reach 40-50% of nameplate capacity by year-end and 90-95% in 2022, there are no assurances that production will be achieved by that date and at those levels, or that it will be consistent with the 2017 PEA.
 On February 24, 2020, Fresnillo and MAG as shareholders of Minera Juanicipio, jointly announced that the estimates from January 1, 2018 of initial project capital had been revised to \$440 million for the Juanicipio Project inclusive of capitalized operating costs (MAG's 44% share being \$193.6 million), to be incurred prior to the envisaged commencement of commercial operations.
 As neither Minera Juanicipio nor the Company has completed a pre-feasibility study or feasibility study on the Juanicipio Project, these estimates and estimates within the 2017 PEA are subject to uncertainty.
 The 2017 PEA is preliminary in nature and there is no certainty that the estimates described in it will be realized.
 Any changes in the mine plan, mine design and/or scope of operations from those envisioned in the 2017 PEA, may have a significant adverse impact on capital costs or timing to start-up, than is currently expected.